 This recipe is much faster with canned chickpeas, but you also have the opportunity to use dried chickpeas if you prefer.
 It’s topped with a delicious creamy tahini sauce and a cucumber tomato salad.
-Each part of the recipe is super simple, but it does take more time.
-Read the recipe here.

-- Chickpea pasta-yes, they even make pasta from chickpeas now!
+- Chickpea pasta: Yes, they even make pasta from chickpeas now!
 I use a brand called Banza that you can find at Target.

-- Dried chickpea -not as cheap, but an even easier alternative to roasting your own.
+- Dried chickpea: Not as cheap, but an even easier alternative to roasting your own.
 They do provide inspiration on different spice combinations, such as cinnamon sugar or Korean BBQ!

 - Chickpea Hummus: Finding local brands and odd flavors at your grocery store also makes it more interesting and enjoyable.
 There are even dessert versions available for an indulgent treat!